 The "minor importance" element has some wiggle room, though.
 Oftentimes, movies and shows will use an inciting force that is of extreme importance.

-We'll show you some of the best inciting incident examples below and how these shows and movies use a wide range of inciting inciting forces - from ones of "seemingly minor importance" to ones that are much more grave.
+We'll show you some of the best inciting incident examples below and how these shows and movies use a wide range of inciting forces — from those of "seemingly minor importance" to others that have much more grave consequences.

 The death of three Ryan brothers is the inciting incident for General George Marshall to find the last, missing Ryan.